mieky/mike.fi/src/posts/2024-08-10-talking-to-appliances-from-the-cli.md

 ### What's next?

 While it's very satisfying to solve a specific problem by simple shell scripts, I find myself wondering if this could be further generalized or abstracted into a more general-purpose tool.
 Maybe something like [hass-cli](https://www.home-assistant.io/blog/2019/02/04/introducing-home-assistant-cli/) would already be perfect for this, but I gotta admit, there's something cool about being able to do it with just a couple of standard tools such as curl and jq, while having it exactly the way you'd like.

+**Update:** thanks to Mikko for pointing out there's also the [Home Assistant Raycast extension](https://www.raycast.com/tonka3000/homeassistant), which will index available devices and operate them with auto-complete ✌🏻